apitoolkit/apitoolkit-landing/blog/what-is-api-testing/index.md

   - Testing
 ---

+# What is API Testing and Why Should You Do It?

 ![A phone and a laptop showing code](./image3.jpg "Photo by <a href='https://unsplash.com/@f12r?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Fahim Muntashir</a> on <a href='https://unsplash.com/s/photos/api?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText'>Unsplash</a>")

 If you’re reading this, then I’m going to assume you already know what an API is.
 But, for the sake of those who may not know, I’ll touch on the fundamentals a bit.

 ## What Is an API (Application Programming Interface)?

 An API is a software interface that allows data exchange and communication between two separate software applications.
 One system executes the API, while another performs its functions and subroutines.
 The API specifies the data formats, methods, and requests that can be made between two software systems.

 APIs are the reason why you can log in to your Twitter account using your Google account credentials.
 What happens, in very simple terms, is that Twitter sends a request to Google via APIs to fetch your data and voila, you’re in!

 ## What Is API Testing?

 API testing is the practice of validating the integrity and [functionality of APIs](https://apitoolkit.io/blog/api-documentation-and-observability-the-truth-you-must-know/) by sending requests across system software and evaluating system responses.
 In API testing special software is used to send calls to the API eing tested while the responses are noted and analyzed.

 API testing works on the [business logic](https://www.investopedia.com/terms/b/businesslogic.asp#:~:text=Business%20logic%20is%20the%20custom,constrains%20how%20a%20business%20operates) layer of a codebase, so any anomalies detected could lead to astronomical effects